With Robert L. Hicks, Bradley C. Parks, and J. Timmons Roberts. Oxford University Press, 2008, 368 pages.

 Review of Organizational Progeny: Why governments are losing control over the proliferating structures of global governance (Oxford, UK: Oxford University Press), by Tana Johnson.
 Review of International Organizations, April 17, 2015.

 “Measuring what policymakers want from academics,” with Ana O’Harrow.
-The Washing Post, April 5, 2015.
+The Washington Post, April 5, 2015.

 “Snap Poll: Is the Iran Deal Good for Your Country’s National Security?” with Daniel Maliniak, Susan Peterson, and Ryan Powers.
 Foreign Policy, March 18, 2015.